alvin-000/usb-copier/README.md

 # usb-copier
-Fork of [lukehutch/usb-copier](https://github.com/lukehutch/usb-copier) and [2wenty2wo/usb-copier](https://github.com/2wenty2wo/usb-copier) designed to make turn the original example project into a practical appliance that can power on to copy files from a volume, clone boot disks, check files on a disk before putting in Windows computer, or re-format/wipe disk.
+Fork of [lukehutch/usb-copier](https://github.com/lukehutch/usb-copier) and [2wenty2wo/usb-copier](https://github.com/2wenty2wo/usb-copier) designed to make turn the original example project into a more practical appliance to copy files from a volume, clone boot disks, check files on a disk before putting in Windows computer, or re-format/wipe disk.

 ![image](https://github.com/alvin-000/usb-copier/assets/152043358/ab89898e-d857-4dea-95d7-d55ab86e829e)

-## Functionality
+## Functionality Description
 - **Copy:** Copies all files from one volume onto another disk's volume.
 THe destination partition is not altered.
 Destination volume must be larger than total size of all files
 - **DD:** DD copied the entire disk from selected disk to destination disk.
 Destination disk must be larger than selected disk
 - **View:** View a list of all files on a volume